Shin-Aska/personal-website-repository/articles/32gb_the_new_16gb.md

 The industry often seems to rely on hardware to cover for software shortcomings.
 Take *Borderlands 4*.
 It struggles even on solid mid-tier setups.
 When performance issues come up, responses from folks like Gearbox CEO Randy Pitchford often suggest players just accept their hardware limits rather than expect better optimization.

 There’s a heated debate about Unreal Engine 5.
 Is the engine itself unoptimized, or are developers not using it properly?
 I lean toward developers bearing a lot of the responsibility.
-Look at *Armored Core 6*, built on Unreal Engine 4—it runs beautifully even on a GTX 1050Ti, showing that optimization is a choice.
+Look at *Armored Core 6*, built on Unreal Engine 4. it runs beautifully even on a GTX 1050Ti, showing that optimization is a choice.

 On the other hand, Larian Studios did a fantastic job with *Baldur’s Gate 3*, optimizing a demanding game for the Steam Deck.
 Yet, these well-optimized titles are becoming outliers.
 As AAA games increasingly list 16GB as a *minimum*, 32GB is starting to feel like the safe bet for serious gaming.